anl-hep-ai-ml/DeepHYDRA/doc/anl-dq.md

 Setup to use this code on ANLs LCRC.

 ## Environment setup
 Set up the common anl-dq python enviroment.
+This only needs to be done one time.
 If not yet done, create a working directory and clone this repository:
 ```
 mkdir anl-hep-ai-ml
+cd anl-hep-ai-ml
 git clone git@github.com:UniHD-CEG/DeepHYDRA.git
 ```